marvin-hansen/bazel_rust_cross_llvm/README.md

 ## Unknown / not implemented: Zig hermetic C toolchain.

-As stated earlier, all code in this repo cross compiles without a sysroot and only requires a standard C compile i.e. LLVm 15 or newer.
+As stated earlier, all code in this repo cross compiles without a sysroot and only requires a standard C compile i.e. LLVM 15 or newer.
 Therefore it should be possible to use the Zig C compiler a.k.a the hermetic C toolchain as drop-in replacement for the LLVM toolchain or MUSL.